-A graphic artist works within the limitations of the assignment.
+The Graphic Artist works within the limitations of the assignment.
 He stays within the requirements but develops those limitations to their fullest.
-They use creative techniques to create physical and visual responses to the assignment which will improve the overall appearance or show a better understanding of the requirements.
-But fail to take the piece beyond the creative and technical limitations to the psychological level.
-This level reaches a professional level that visually makes the piece unique and all technical aspects are used and recognized and done within the deadline.
+They use creative techniques to create physical and visual responses to the assignment which will improve the overall appearance or show a better understanding of the requirements, but fail to take the piece beyond the creative and technical limitations to the psychological level.
+This level reaches a professional level that visually makes the piece unique and all technical aspects are used and recognized and done within the allotted time.